 - Ability to control fees

-Rolling over a TSP Account into an IRA
+If You Decide to Rollover a TSP Account into an IRA:

 If you decide to roll your Thrift Savings Plan assets into an IRA, then you have a few options to consider.
 The first thing you will need to do is open an IRA if you don’t already have one.
-Here is a list of what to look for when opening an IRA and some of the best brokerages to open an IRA to help you.
+Here is a list of places to help you get started.

 There is no right or wrong option.
-If you prefer a hands off approach with low fees, or if you have a large amount of tax free contributions, then you may wish to keep your funds in the Thrift Savings Plan.
-If, however, you have a hands on investing approach, or simply wish for more investment options, then rolling your TSP assets into an IRA may be a better option for you.
+If you prefer a hands-off approach with low fees, or if you have a large amount of tax free contributions, then you may wish to keep your funds in the Thrift Savings Plan.
+If, however, you have a hands-on investing approach, or simply wish for more investment options, then rolling your TSP assets into an IRA may be a better option for you.
 Be sure to investigate your options thoroughly and make the best decision based on your investment needs and risk tolerance.
-Best of luck!

 Regardless of your decision, it’s important that you not make this decision too quickly.
 The last thing that you want to do is jump from the frying pan into the fire.
 Instead, the decision to roll your TSP into an IRA should be part of a methodical, long-term financial plan that is consistent with your values and financial goals.